Negronii/MyNotes/front-end/interview/Interview-All-In-One.md

 # 4. Network Systems.md

+## HTTP Status Codes
+### 1xx: Informational
+- **100 Continue**: Indicates that the initial part of a request has been received and the client should continue with the request.

+### 2xx: Success
+- **200 OK**: The request has succeeded.
+The information returned with the response depends on the method used in the request.
+- **201 Created**: The request has been fulfilled and has resulted in one or more new resources being created.
+- **204 No Content**: The server successfully processed the request, but is not returning any content.

+### 3xx: Redirection
+- **301 Moved Permanently**: This response code means that the URI of the requested resource has been changed permanently.
+- **302 Found**: This response code means that the URI of the requested resource has been changed temporarily.
+- **304 Not Modified**: Indicates that the resource has not been modified since the last request.

+### 4xx: Client Error
+- **400 Bad Request**: The server cannot or will not process the request due to an apparent client error.
+- **401 Unauthorized**: Similar to 403 Forbidden, but specifically for use when authentication is required and has failed or has not yet been provided.
+- **403 Forbidden**: The request was valid, but the server is refusing action.
+- **404 Not Found**: The requested resource could not be found but may be available in the future.
+- **429 Too Many Requests**: The user has sent too many requests in a given amount of time.

+### 5xx: Server Error
+- **500 Internal Server Error**: A generic error message, given when an unexpected condition was encountered and no more specific message is suitable.
+- **502 Bad Gateway**: The server was acting as a gateway or proxy and received an invalid response from the upstream server.
+- **503 Service Unavailable**: The server is currently unavailable (because it is overloaded or down for maintenance).
+- **504 Gateway Timeout**: The server was acting as a gateway or proxy and did not receive a timely response from the upstream server.

 ## Tell the difference of Ajax, Fetch and Axios

 Ajax, Fetch, and Axios are all tools for making HTTP requests in web applications, but they have distinct characteristics and uses.